vdemedes/mongorito/Readme.md

 # Tests

 Tests made using Mocha.
-Run using:
+Start MongoDB and run them using:

 ```
 mocha